Leandro-Bertoluzzi/remote-cnc/README.md

 $ watchmedo auto-restart --directory=./ --pattern=*.py --recursive --  python main.py
 ```

+### Windows

-If you are developing on Windows, the docker-compose file won't work since ***devices*** is not able to map Windows ports to Linux containers.
+If you are developing on Windows, the file `docker-compose.worker.yml` won't work since **_devices_** is not able to map Windows ports to Linux containers.
 Options are:

 1. Use a virtual machine with a Linux distribution.
-2. In step 4, remove the service `worker` from the file `docker-compose.yaml` before running `docker-compose up`.
+2. Run `docker-compose up` (without the worker) and start the worker manually.
-3. Don't use docker-compose at all and start MySQL and Redis the common way, or with `docker run` (see [Deployment](#deployment) section for more information).
+3. Don't use docker-compose at all and start all services the usual way, or with `docker run` (see [Deployment](#deployment) section for more information).

-In either cases 2 and 3, you will need to start the CNC worker by following the steps:
+If you choose the option 2, you shall follow the following steps:

 ```bash
 # Set up your Python environment
 # Option 1: If you use Conda